 - Very bad infusion reactions have happened with this drug.
 Most of the reactions happened during or within 24 hours after the infusion.
 Sometimes, these have been deadly.
 Talk with the doctor.

-- This drug may raise the chance of very bad and sometimes deadly heart problems.
+- This drug may raise the chance of severe and sometimes deadly heart problems.
 The chance may be higher if you are using daunorubicin, doxorubicin, epirubicin, idarubicin, or mitoxantrone.
 The chance may also be higher if you use them after getting this drug.
-Talk with your doctor.
+Call your doctor right away if you have signs of heart problems.
+This includes a cough or shortness of breath that is new or worse, swelling of the ankles or legs, an abnormal heartbeat, weight gain of more than 5 pounds in 24 hours, dizziness, or passing out.

 - You will need to have heart function tests while taking this drug.
 Talk with the doctor.